Can You Ship a Car That is Financed

 - The insurance payment of the vehicle

-What do you need to ship your car to or from Hawaii with a car loan?
+What do you need to ship a leased car to or from Hawaii?

-Okay, you’ve got your car and you’re ready to start the process to ship it to or from Hawaii.
+Okay, you’ve got your car and you’re ready to start the process of shipping a leased car to Hawaii or from there.

-Here are the documents you’ll need to ship your car to or from Hawaii:
+Here are the documents you’ll need to ship a leased your car to or from Hawaii:

 - Registration plate and the state it’s from